lm-sys/RouteLLM/README.md

 ## Evaluation

-RouteLLM also includes a evaluation framework to measure the performance of different routing strategies on specific benchmarks.
-We currently support the following benchmarks: [MMLU](https://arxiv.org/abs/2009.03300), [GSM8K](https://arxiv.org/abs/2110.14168), and [MT Bench](https://arxiv.org/abs/2306.05685).
+RouteLLM also includes a evaluation framework to measure the performance of different routing strategies on benchmarks.

 To evaluate a router on a benchmark, you can use the following command:
 ```
 python -m routellm.evals.evaluate --routers random sw_ranking bert --benchmark gsm8k --config config.example.yaml
 ```

 - `--routers` specifies the list of routers to evaluate, for instance, `random` and `bert` in this case.
 - `--benchmark` specifies the specific benchmark to evaluate the routers on.
+We currently support: `mmlu`, `gsm8k`, and `mt-bench`.

-By default, the evaluation results will be printed to the console.
-A plot of router performance will also be generated in the current directory (override using `--output`).
+Evaluation results will be printed to the console.
+A plot of router performance will also be generated in the current directory (override the path using `--output`).
 To avoid recomputing results, the results for a router on a given benchmark is cached by default.
 This behavior can be overridden by using the `--overwrite-cache` flag, which takes in a list of routers to overwrite the cache for.

-The results for all our benchmarks are cached for speed.
+The results for all our benchmarks have been cached.
 For MT Bench, we use the precomputed judgements for the desired model pair.
-For MMLU and GSM8K, we utilized [SGLang](https://github.com/sgl-project/sglang) to efficiently compute the results for the desired model pair and stored these results - the full code for this can be found in the respective benchmark directories.
+For MMLU and GSM8K, we utilized [SGLang](https://github.com/sgl-project/sglang) to compute the results for the desired model pair - the full code for this can be found in the benchmark directories if you would like to evaluate a different model pair.

 By default, GPT-4 and Mixtral are used as the model pair for evaluation.
 To modify the model pair used, use the `--strong-model` and `--weak-model` flags e.g.
 ```